Shoawen0213/2021_ARC/README.md

          * [DemoVideo](#DemoVideo)

 # Introduction
-Our project is using wei board to do some audio data preprocessing (e.g. down sampling, normalize, data format transform ... ) and then using machine learning model to recognise different speaker and transform audio to txt file.
+Our project is using WE-I board to do some audio data preprocessing (e.g. down sampling, normalize, data format transform ... ) and then using machine learning model to recognize different speaker and transform audio into txt file..

 * Main Task of Our Platform
     - Microphone